UD Condor: Fourth generation (2010–2017)

 On 23 August 2010, the 9-ton PK series and 12-ton PW series were introduced while other models continued within the third generation.

-Fifth generation (2017-present)
+Fifth generation (2017-2024)

 On 28 July 2017, as part of its transition from UD Trucks to Isuzu, the fifth generation Condor was introduced.
 It is now a rebadged version of the Isuzu Forward, with unique front fascia and new cab.

+Sixth generation (2024–Present)

+The next generation UD Condor due for a redesign was announced by the press on January 24, 2024.
+The fully redesigned UD Condor went on sale days later.